 Celia Jordaan has been part of the dynamic changes in procurement and how we negotiate, contract and purchase.
-With the changes in the economy and global markets, the dynamics of supply and demand have changed and business can no longer enter into procurement related transactions in the same old way as it has always been done.
+With the changes in the economy and global markets, the dynamics of supply and demand have changed.

 Procurement cannot happen in the same old way.